Guide, Updated 15 May 2026

 no fee, priority slot

 The DVSA reschedule and cancellation policy hinges on a single rule.
-A candidate can reschedule or cancel up to 3 working days before the test date with no fee penalty.
+A candidate can reschedule or cancel up to 10 working days before the test date with no fee penalty.
 The £62 fee either transfers to the new slot (reschedule) or refunds back to the original payment card (cancel).
-Reschedule or cancel inside the 3 working day window, and the £62 is forfeit; the candidate must pay a fresh £62 to book again.
-Working days exclude Saturdays, Sundays, and bank holidays.
-A Wednesday test requires the reschedule to be in by 23:59 on the previous Thursday (Friday, Saturday, Sunday do not count toward the 3 days).
+Reschedule or cancel inside the 10 working day window, and the £62 is forfeit; the candidate must pay a fresh £62 to book again.
+Monday to Saturday count as working days; only Sundays and bank holidays are excluded.
+In practice that means changing or cancelling about two weeks ahead of the test, not a couple of days before.

 The 5 scenarios that trigger a rebook